 \subsection{Programme of the paper}

 In Section \ref{Sect:star} we review the relevant elements of quantum field theory in curved spacetime and the theory of the renormalisation of the stress-energy tensor.
 Much of this is well-known.
-However some aspects of our discussion of states with nonvanishing one-point functions appears to be new, in particular our discussion, in Section \ref{Sect:Dephbar}, of how the pieces of the Hadamard form depend on $\hbar$, as illustrated by our example, towards the end of that section, involving superpositions of coherent states.
+However some aspects of our discussion of states with nonvanishing one-point functions appears to be new, in particular, our discussion, in Section \ref{Sect:Dephbar}, of how the pieces of the Hadamard form depend on $\hbar$, as illustrated by our example, towards the end of that section, involving superpositions of coherent states.
 We shall make use of the algebraic approach to quantum field theory, as it is well-adapted to curved spacetimes.
 In Section \ref{Sect:SSC} we begin the discussion of semiclassical gravity without quantum state collapses.
 Here, we introduce the notion of \emph{physical solutions} to the theory, defined to be one-parameter families of solutions, labelled by $\hbar$, which are smooth functions of $\hbar$ (jointly with coordinates) in a neighborhood of $\hbar=0$.

 A large part of Section \ref{Sect:SSC} is devoted to the definition of `surface Hadamard', which we first look at, in some detail, in Section \ref{Sect:YukSurf}, for our scalar Yukawa model.
 We then point out that there are two technical obstacles that arise in attempting to generalize the notion of surface Hadamard from that model to semiclassical gravity.
-Some technical issues that arise here will be addressed in the companion paper \cite{companion}, but some others can be already illustrated in the context of semiclassical electrodynamics as we will discuss in Section \ref{Sect:ElecSurf}.
+Full details on the technical issues that arise here will be given in the companion paper \cite{companion}.
+Others can be already illustrated in the context of semiclassical electrodynamics as we will discuss in Section \ref{Sect:ElecSurf}.